vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 Plate No. 42: Sudarshana

 This is a very rare sculpture of Sudarshana.
-This represents the ayudha- purusha or Sudarshana the chief of the Vishnu weapons personified.
+This represents the ayudhapurusha or Sudarshana the chief of the Vishnu weapons personified.
 Sudarsana is generally shown as standing within a circle of flames.
 Sometimes he is shown as standing within a circle of flames.
 Sometimes he is shown on the garuda and topped by adisesha.
 He generally has five faces and sixteen hands.
 In this sculpture Sudarshana is shown standing on alidasana with sixteen hands and wearing Karandamakuta and having flames around his head by way of jwalakesa.
 This is an excellent sculpture showing Sudarshana in one of his most ferocious aspects.

 Plate No. 43: Mithuna